panalexeu/embed_ua_base/README.md

 The combined training dataset resulted in more than 500,000 sentence pairs.

 The training was performed for 4 epochs with a batch size of 48.
-The training hardware used was a GPU P100 with 16 GB of memory provided by [Kaggle](https://www.kaggle.com/).
+The training hardware was a GPU P100 with 16 GB of memory provided by [Kaggle](https://www.kaggle.com/).
 On the GPU P100, training took more than 8 hours.

+You can check out the training process in more detail in the following [notebook](./researches/research_final.ipynb).

 ### Benchmarks